l0k0ms/workshops/log-workshop-2/steps/step10.md

     </script>
     ```

-    This sends a custom log everytime the page is loaded to Datadog and will forward any errors being logged in the browser console.
+    This sends a custom log every time the page is loaded to Datadog and will forward any errors being logged in the browser console.

 3. Replace the `<CLIENT_TOKEN>` placeholder with a [client token associated with your Datadog application](https://app.datadoghq.com/account/settings#api).
 4. Open the `docker_compose.yml` file and build the frontend image: